-The levels of AMH are directly proportional to the number of healthy viable eggs in your ovaries that can be potentially fertilized.
-AMH is produced by healthy and properly functioning follicles, so your levels are also an indicator of your ovarian function.
-Many studies have indicated that the levels of AMH correspond to the number of healthy follicles in the ovaries.
+The levels of AMH are directly proportional to the number of healthy, viable eggs in your ovaries that can be potentially fertilized.
+Healthy and properly functioning follicles produce AMH, so your levels are also an indicator of your ovarian function.
+Many studies have indicated that AMH levels correspond to the number of healthy follicles in the ovaries.
 Although the levels can vary greatly between women, it is still considered to be a great tool to determine your fertility.
 That said, the levels of AMH don’t change during your cycle that much.

 Anti-mullerian hormone and fertility

 The AMH levels can help to decide the best time for conception.
 As you age, the levels of AMH decrease, but the hormone level also vary from woman to woman.
-So, if you already have low AMH levels, it is only going to decline as you age and it is better if you start trying to get pregnant before you run out of time.
+So, if you already have low AMH levels, it will only decline as you age, and it is better if you start trying to get pregnant before you run out of time.

 AMH and Ovarian reserve

-As we have discussed already, the levels of the anti-mullerian hormone can be a good indicator of the number of viable follicles in your ovaries.
+As we have discussed already, anti-mullerian hormone levels can be a good indicator of the number of viable follicles in your ovaries.
 The number of these eggs only decreases with age.
 The number sharply declines after you turn 35.
 Thus, it is not surprising that your AMH levels also start to decline during this time.

 AMH and infertility

-If you are not able to get pregnant naturally, your doctor may want to check your AMH levels to determine your ovarian reserve.
+If you cannot get pregnant naturally, your doctor may want to check your AMH levels to determine your ovarian reserve.
 For a normal, fertile woman, the AMH levels are about 1-4 nanograms/mL in the blood.
 If your anti-mullerian hormone level is below 1 nanogram/mL or above 4 nanograms/mL, it might indicate an underlying health problem.
 We will discuss these later in this fertility2family article.

 AMH and miscarriages